zzzprojects/findandreplace/docs/pages/tutorials/overview.md

 Find and Replace has;

 - Simple UI to make sure that find/replace works.
-- Command line to run find/replace using batch file.
+- Command line to run find/replace using a batch file.

 ## Features?